The world of blogging is a minefield.

 Well, the best and most successful blogs belonging to businesses take SEO into account (Search Engine Optimisation).Your blog can effectively boost your website’s SEO score, and have it rank higher on Google, if you produce regular posts that are SEO-friendly.Click To Tweet

 Regular posting lead to more blog traffic and, ultimately, more website traffic!
+Squee!

 4. It showcases your products or services.

-Potential consumers or clients don’t always land where you want them to land (i.e. on your website’s product or services pages).
+Another reason why you need a blog is that potential consumers or clients don’t always land where you want them to land (i.e. on your website’s product or services pages).

 But, having a blog makes them more likely to land somewhere related.